GeoscienceAustralia/analysis-ready-gravity-data-workflow/README.md

 At the end of the process, `RunDemo.m` combines all the tiles and outputs the geoid in TIFF format for the specified region.

-In the document folder, we have provided all the detailed output files and output plots from RunDemo.m.
-You can download the input data required to run RunDemo.m from this link.
+In the document folder, we have provided all the detailed output files and output plots from `RunDemo.m`.
+You can download the input data required to run `RunDemo.m` from this link.

 ## Remove-Predict-Restore